-Each student must properly complete "Step 6: College Release and Certification" on the FAFSA to ensure that the applicant gives the U.S. Department of Education permission to send information to the state education department and to ECPI.
+Each student must properly complete "Step 7: College Release and Certification" on the FAFSA to ensure that the applicant gives the Secretary of Education the authority to verify information reported on this application with the Internal Revenue Service and other federal agencies and permission to send the information to the state education department and to ECPI.
 The school code for ECPI is 010198.